 Tamarama Beach

-However, the 1.5 hours was up so our rider dropped them off back at Circular Quay.
-In conclusion, the disabled niece trike tour experience was a success – so much fun and it showed so many beautiful sights of eastern Sydney.
-Check out the tour here.
+However, the 1.5 hours was up so the rider dropped them back at the hotel.
+In conclusion, the daughter mother trike tour was a huge success and so much fun!
+Check it out here.